 Skip to content

-To monitor change, the Council of Australian Governments (COAG) has set measurable targets to monitor improvements in the health and wellbeing of the Indigenous population .
-These targets focus on:
+To monitor change, the Council of Australian Governments (COAG) has set measurable targets to monitor improvements in the health and wellbeing of the Aboriginal and Torres Strait Islander population .
+The targets are:

-The timeframes for the Closing the gap targets recognise the enormity of the challenge facing governments and the nation in that effective, integrated comprehensive strategies and policies will need to be sustained for a long time - improvements to the extent set in the various targets will not occur in the short-term.
+The generous timeframes for the Closing the Gap targets recognise the enormity of the challenge facing governments and the nation; effective, integrated, comprehensive strategies and policies will need to be sustained for a long time to enable targeted improvements to be reached.